symonkipkemei/Automating-Gopillar/ReadMe.md

 ## Project Spaces
-1. Living-Dining-Kitchen(open)
+1. Living-Dining-Kitchen
 2. Living-Dining
-3. Living only
+3. Living-Only
-4. Kitchen
+4. Kitchen-Only
-5. Pantry
+5. Kitchen-Dining
-6. Cloak
+6. kitchen-Pantry
-7. Single
+7. Cloakroom
-8. bedroom 1
+8. Laundry-room
-9. bedroom 2
+9. Bedroom
-10. Master-walk-in
+10. Master-walk-in-closet
-11. Master-open-closet
+11. Master-space-closet
+12. Master-en-suite
+13. Master-space
+14. Home-office
-12. Store
+15. Store
-13. Garage
+16. Garage
-14. Terrace
+17. Terrace

-## Storing the best entry options into a sql database
+## Curating the best solutions

-We are done with the go getter functions,whose main role was to get the parameters of the values we were going to use.
-The next item is to receive the data and store in a sql database.
+The programme handpicks the best submission made per every project and records the spaces proposed by the designer.The assumption is that, this the best representation of the clients needs at that point and time.

+## The predictable clients needs

+When a new client submits a design problem, the programme filters through :
+1. The existing layout of the building
+2. The clients brief and documents spatial requirements by the client

+## Feeding the Chief architect
+The client's spatial requirements documented above are then fed into the algorithm, which in turn returns all the best entry options that match the clients needs.

+## Adjusting the delimiting constraints
+1. Adjusting of the spatial constraints in order to generate a new floor plan
+2. The same renders are re-entered as a submission requirement alongside demolition plans, furniture and lighting plans.

+# ARCHITECTS WITHOUT ARCHITECTS